Emotional Intelligence (EQ) Testing

 National Institute of Education (NIE) offers ‘Deep Psychometrics Training’, as an inclusive part of our AMIET (Advanced Medical Interview Entry Training) Package or as a stand-alone unit called ‘Bond Psychometrics Training’.
-Although our world famous, psychologically-sound Bond MMI Tuition for Medical Entry is often booked out as interview dates draw near, we do keep a waiting list, and our Psychometric Training is still a great step in the right direction.
-Book now to avoid missing out.
-We have also kept some booking availabilities aside for completion of our new Bond AMIET (Advanced Medical Interview Entry Training) Package for those dedicated students interested in both Psychometrics and MMI Training together, which is fully inclusive of the above psychometrics training described above.
+Although our world-famous, psychologically-sound Bond MMI Tuition for Medical Entry is often booked out as interview dates draw near, we do keep a waiting list, and our Psychometric Training is still a great step in the right direction.

 About Bond Psychometric Test Training we offer...

-Three hours of intensive training with our senior and leading Psychometrics Teacher.
+4 hours of intensive training with our renowned Psychometrics Teacher, Luan Williams.
 This unit is completed online using Skype or Zoom.
-The session involves an in depth exploration about what can be expected during the Bond Uni Psychometric Test, and also how to improve one’s scores.
-Sample testing items in Emotional Intelligence and Personality are covered in detail, and explored both strategically and in the university admissions context.
+The session involves an in-depth exploration about what can be expected during the Bond Uni Psychometric Test, and also how to improve one’s scores.
+Sample testing items in Emotional Intelligence and Personality are covered in detail and explored both strategically and in the university admissions context.